drwetter/testssl.sh/etc/README.md

 * ``tls_data.txt`` contains lists of cipher suites and private keys for sockets-based tests

 * ``cipher-mapping.txt`` contains information about all of the cipher suites defined for SSL/TLS

+* ``curves-mapping.txt`` contains information about all of the elliptic curves defined by IANA

 * ``ca_hashes.txt`` is used for HPKP test in order to have a fast comparison with known CAs.
 Use ``~/utils/create_ca_hashes.sh`` for an update